Castanospermum: Description

-It is a large evergreen tree growing to 40 m tall, though commonly much smaller.
+The black bean is a large evergreen tree growing up to 40 m tall, though commonly much smaller.
 The leaves are 15 cm long and 6–7 cm broad, pinnate, with 11-15 leaflets.
 The flowers are bicoloured red and yellow, 3–4 cm long, produced in racemes 6 cm long.
 The fruit is a cylindrical pod 12–20 cm long and 4–6 cm diameter, the interior divided by a spongy substance into one to five cells, each of which contains a large chestnut-like seed.